-Paid media is a form of advertising that includes using paid methods to promote a brand.
-It is an effective opportunity to generate more traffic and increase brand awareness.
+Paid media is a form of advertising that involves using paid ad placement to promote a brand.
+It is an effective technique to generate more traffic and increase brand awareness.

-In this article, we will tell why you should use paid media and how it works, explain the difference between earned, owned, and paid media, highlight the most popular paid media channels and give some tips and tricks on how to create a paid media strategy.
+In this article, we will discuss why you should use paid media and how it works, explain the difference between earned, owned, and paid media, highlight the most popular paid media channels, and give some tips on how to create a paid media strategy.

 Why use paid media?

-Using paid media is essential in a complete marketing strategy.
-It includes social media ads, search ads, banner ads, display ads, native ads, etc. You may use a channel that is potentially the most profitable or mix different ones for better performance.
-We will explain why it is vital to use paid media in your marketing strategy.
+Paid media can include social media ads, search ads, banner ads, display ads, native ads, etc. You can use a channel that is potentially the most profitable or mix different ones for better performance.
+We will explain why using paid media in your marketing strategy is vital.

-- Paid media allows you to drive traffic.
-Such ads can help you ensure that your content will be seen by many people.
-It is one of the quickest ways to spread the word about your brand as widely as possible and to find new customers.
+- Paid media allows you to drive more traffic.
+Paid ads can help you ensure a wider audience will see your content.
+It is one of the quickest ways to spread the word about your brand and find new customers.

-- You can instantly get in front of your target audience.
-Your potential customers are already spending their time on a certain platform.
-Consequently, if you choose a place for advertising correctly, it would be easier for you to reach these people, engage them and make them interested in your business.
+- You can instantly reach your target audience.
+Your potential customers already hang out on a certain platform.
+Consequently, if you advertise on this particular platform, it will be easier for you to reach these people, engage them, and spark their interest in your business.

-- It is easy to track paid marketing efforts.
-Platforms that provide the opportunity for paid advertising typically offer statistics on how many leads your business receives.
+- It is easy to track your paid marketing efforts.
+Platforms that provide the opportunity for paid advertising also offer lead generation analytics.
 You can analyze this information and identify the best channels to promote your business at a reasonable price.

 - Paid media helps increase brand awareness.
-It is ideal for running large-scale campaigns not only to drive conversions but attract potential customers.
+Large-scale campaigns not only drive conversions but attract potential customers.

-We will describe in detail how it works in the next section.
+We will describe how it works in more detail in the next section.

 How does paid media work?

-Using this type of media a business pays for placing its content on other company’s websites, social media accounts, videos, etc. Examples of paid media include paid search results, social media ads, newsletter sponsorships, and influencer marketing.
-Accordingly, the audience is internet users who have not bought anything from the company before but are potentially interested in its products or services.
+Businesses pay for placing their content on other companies’ websites, social media accounts, videos, etc. Examples of paid media include paid search results, social media ads, newsletter sponsorships, and influencer marketing.
+The audience of these ads includes users who have not bought anything from a company before but are potentially interested in its products or services.
 Typically, it targets specific consumer segments, such as sales prospects or past customers.

-The cost of paid media greatly depends on the channel type, duration of the ad, and the setup, if you ask someone to help you with it.
+The cost of paid media greatly depends on the channel type, ad duration, and setup if you ask someone to help you with it.
 Other costs include content creation, website configuration, design, production, etc.

-There is often no way to predict why one piece of content becomes popular.
-If you do research and find out where most of your audience spends their time, create a marketing strategy and choose the platform correctly, you will be able to increase exposure.
-People who may never discover your company on their own can become your clients after seeing an ad on different platforms.
-You should make potential customers believe that they need your product and make them aware that you can close this need.
+There is no surefire way to predict why one piece of content becomes popular.
+If you do your research, find out where most of your audience hangs out, create a paid marketing strategy, and choose the platform correctly, you will be able to increase your brand exposure.
+People who may have never discovered your company on their own can become your clients after seeing your ad on different platforms.
+You should make potential customers believe they need your product and let them know you can fulfill their needs.

-Using paid media and company resources correctly leads to the formation of earned media.
-There are different types of media that you can use to reach the goals of your business.
+Using paid media and company resources correctly can help you form your earned media.
+There are different types of media that you can use to reach your business goals.
 Read more about them in the next section.

-As you remember, paid media is a form of advertising on media channels that promote your ad for a certain payment.
-Advertising platforms help you expand the reach of campaigns and increase brand awareness through different types of content, such as photos, videos, texts, GIFs, banners, search engine ads, collaborative content, etc. Using paid media helps you reach your target audience and find new customers.
+As you remember, paid media involves posting ads on your customers’ preferred media channels for a certain payment.
+Advertising platforms help you expand your campaign reach and increase brand awareness using different types of content, such as photos, videos, texts, GIFs, banners, search engine ads, collaborative content, etc. Using paid media helps you reach your target audience and find new customers.

-As the name suggests these are media created, promoted, and controlled by yourself to develop your business.
-These channels include a product website, social media pages, company blog, and YouTube channel.
+As the name suggests, these media are created, promoted, and controlled by a business owner who wants to develop their company.
+These channels can include a product website, social media pages, company blog, and YouTube channel.
 The audience of owned media consists of existing customers.

 The main reason to have your own media channels is to build long-term and trusting relationships with the audience.
-You can also use them as a landing page where potential clients come from paid media.
-In such cases, conversion depends on the quality and relevance of the company's content.
+You can also build a landing page that your paid ad viewers can visit and convert.
+In this case, conversion depends on the quality and relevance of your content.

-Earned media is so-called online word of mouth.
+Earned media refer to online word-of-mouth promotion.
 It is usually seen in the form of ‘viral’ content.
-The audience of earned media are fans of the brand, their subscribers, and leads in the consideration stage.
-These people create user-generated content (UGC) and promote your business by word of mouth.
+The audience of earned media includes brand fans, subscribers, and leads in the consideration stage.
+These people create user-generated content (UGC) and promote your business using word of mouth.
 Examples of such media include recommendations, mentions, discussions on sites, likes and comments, online reviews, and content sharing.

 Earned media channels form a recognizable, honest, and reliable brand image.
-This is the result of a well-planned marketing strategy, good brand awareness of customers, and active promotion of your business.
+This is the result of a well-planned marketing strategy, customers’ brand awareness, and active business promotion.

 To build an effective strategy, you need to choose the right channels.
 Let’s find out more about them in the next section.